CosmicFinisher/CosmicLexicon.Foundation/src/reflection/asm/README.Foundation.Reflection.Assembly.md

 ## Scope

-This document covers the core functionalities of the `OpenEchoSystem.Core.Reflection.Assembly` namespace, focusing on assembly-level reflection tasks.
+This document covers the core functionalities of the `ConsmicLexicon.Foundation.Reflection.Assembly` namespace, focusing on assembly-level reflection tasks.
 It does not include detailed documentation of individual methods or properties.

 ## Dependencies